cockroachdb/docs/src/current/v24.1/deploy-app-gcr.md

 ---
 title: Deploy a CockroachDB Cloud Application with Google Cloud Run
-summary: Learn how to use Google Cloud Run (GCR) and CockroachDB Serverless to deploy a serverless application.
+summary: Learn how to use Google Cloud Run (GCR) and CockroachDB Standard to deploy a serverless application.
 toc: true
 twitter: false
 referral_id: docs_gcr_django
 docs_area: get_started
 ---

-This tutorial shows you how to use Google Cloud Run to deploy a containerized Django application that communicates with a CockroachDB {{ site.data.products.serverless }} cluster.
+This tutorial shows you how to use Google Cloud Run to deploy a containerized Django application that communicates with a CockroachDB {{ site.data.products.standard }} cluster.

 ## Before you begin